pvcraven/web-development-class/source/semester_1/09_static/sphinx/sphinx.rst

     http://sphinx-doc.org/config.html#confval-language.
     > Project language [en]:

-    The file name suffix for source files.
-Commonly, this is either ".txt" or ".rst".
-Only files with this suffix are considered documents.
-    > Source file suffix [.rst]:

-    One document is special in that it is considered the top node of the "contents tree", that is, it is the root of the hierarchical structure of the documents.
-Normally, this is "index", but if your "index" document is a custom template, you can also set this to another filename.
-    > Name of your master document (without suffix) [index]:
-    Indicate which of the following Sphinx extensions should be enabled:
-    > autodoc: automatically insert docstrings from modules (y/n) [n]:
-    > doctest: automatically test code snippets in doctest blocks (y/n) [n]:
-    > intersphinx: link between Sphinx documentation of different projects (y/n) [n]:
-    > todo: write "todo" entries that can be shown or hidden on build (y/n) [n]:
-    > coverage: checks for documentation coverage (y/n) [n]:
-    > imgmath: include math, rendered as PNG or SVG images (y/n) [n]:
-    > mathjax: include math, rendered in the browser by MathJax (y/n) [n]:
-    > ifconfig: conditional inclusion of content based on config values (y/n) [n]:
-    > viewcode: include links to the source code of documented Python objects (y/n) [n]:
-    > githubpages: create .nojekyll file to publish the document on GitHub pages (y/n) [n]:

-    A Makefile and a Windows command file can be generated for you so that you only have to run e.g. `make html' instead of invoking sphinx-build directly.
-    > Create Makefile? (y/n) [y]:
-    > Create Windows command file? (y/n) [y]:

     Creating file .\source\conf.py.
     Creating file .\source\index.rst.
     Creating file .\Makefile.
     Creating file .\make.bat.

     Finished: An initial directory structure has been created.

-    You should now populate your master file .\source\index.rst and create other documentation source files.
-Use the Makefile to build the docs, like so: make builder
-    where "builder" is one of the supported builders, e.g. html, latex or linkcheck.

 Great!
 Now we have an initial file setup.